hexxedspider/nuxified/readme.md

 ## Disclaimer

 Discord selfbots violate their ToS.
 Use at your own risk.
 Never share your Discord token or account credentials.
 By using this script, you always run the risk of having your account locked, warned, suspended, or outright terminated.
 USE AT YOUR OWN RISK.
+If you get banned or catch a violation, that's on you - not me.

 ## Configuration